-NanoBeams atop the box office.
+Above: NanoBeams atop the box office

-On the north side, however, where the two main stages were, a Rocket AC wouldn't work.
-There were too many trees.
-So we used Ubiquiti NanoBeams for point-to-point connections.
-NanoBeams require clear line-of-sight alignment and the beam is easily obstructed - even, as we learned, by a few leaves.
-We had to trim some branches and tie down others.
-The management software on the NanoBeams allowed us to tweak the alignment for maximum signal strength.
+trees.
+So we used Ubiquiti

+NanoBeams for point-to-point

+connections.
+NanoBeams require

+clear line-of-sight alignment and

+the beam is easily obstructed -

+even, as we learned, by a few

+leaves.
+We had to trim some

+branches and tie down others.
+The

+management software on the

+NanoBeams allowed us to tweak

+the alignment for maximum signal

+strength.